 More and more individuals, institutions and governments are becoming conscious of this, and more importantly acting on it.
 Fingers crossed it works, as I’m sure much of the earth would rather not be sitting in a permafrost puddle in the future.

 For more info:

-Title photo from the Canadian Cryospheric Information Network and podcast music from kongano.com
+Cover photo: Canadian Cryospheric Information Network and podcast Music: kongano.com